 - Sign in to your iCloud account (if you haven’t already).

-- Tick the checkboxes for all the items you need to back up, including photos, email, contacts, reminders, calendar, notes, Safari, etc.
+- Switch on the toggle buttons for all the items you need to back up, including photos, email, contacts, reminders, calendar, notes, Safari, etc. If you have old versions of operating system, you’ll need ti tick the chekboxes next to the files you want to back up.

-- If you click Options in the iCloud Drive line, you can select which apps can store their data in iCloud.
+- If you click Options in the iCloud Drive line, you can select which apps can store there.

-- You can access iCloud right in the Finder window, allowing you to drag and drop individual files right into the iCloud folder.
-Anything you drag into the iCloud folder will be automatically saved in iCloud storage.
+- You can access iCloud right in the Finder window, allowing you to drag and drop individual files right into the appropriate folder.
+Anything you drag into thid folder will be automatically saved in iCloud storage.

 FAQs about backups to iCloud